Research and Clinical Trials

 - Advises organizations and task forces regarding trauma/injury prevention.

-Read more about prevention programs and visit the IEPRC website.
+Read more about trauma prevention and visit the IEPRC website.

 Current clinical research efforts include: